Introduction

 Interpret Calcium Score Range: Implications for Heart Health

 For instance, consider Hollander, a 64-year-old social worker who received a CAC measurement in the 50s.
 This led her healthcare provider to prescribe a low dose of rosuvastatin along with a non-statin medication, evolocumab, to help manage her cholesterol and reduce her risk of heart disease.
-This real-life example illustrates how understanding can directly influence treatment plans.
+This real-life example illustrates how understanding your score can directly influence treatment plans.

 Acknowledge Limitations: Understanding the Constraints of Calcium Scoring